 Ducklings grow fast.
-In a matter of weeks they double and triple in size.
+In a matter of weeks, they double and then triple in size.
 You need to make sure the brooder box you are raising them in is large enough to accommodate those growing bodies.

-For the first three weeks you should plan at least 1 square feet per bird.
+For the first three weeks, you should plan at least 1 square feet per bird.
 From 4-8 weeks they should be given at least 3 square feet per bird.
 After 9 weeks you should plan for at least 4 square feet per bird.
-Of course, if you can give the birds more space than it is always better.
+Of course, if you can give the birds more space then it is always better.

 Providing your ducklings with opportunities to swim and safely explore outdoors will give them plenty of chances for exercise.